Mental capacity and mental illness

 How am I assessed as unable to make a specific decision at a specific time?

-You will be assessed to see if you can:
+You will be assessed on the following 4 points to see if you can:

 - understand the information you need to make the decision,